From outdated to trust-building online store

 Project Overview

-Before the redesign, Mocca Sant’s website looked dated, lacked credibility, and didn’t reflect the craftsmanship of its products.
+Before the redesign, Moka Sant’s website looked dated, lacked credibility, and didn’t reflect the craftsmanship of its products.
 After rethinking the brand identity, structure, and visuals, the site became a polished showcase that impressed visitors, built trust, and supported off-site sales through a professional, user-friendly experience.

 Impact

-→ Full rebrand
+→ Full rebrand to increase trust

 Developed a distinctive visual identity, colour palette, logo, and brand tone to position a centuries-old shoemaker as a premium, credible e-commerce brand.

-→ Structured for trust and easy product discovery
+→ Structured for easy product discovery

 Created sitemap, mega-menu navigation, and product category hierarchy to streamline browsing and highlight hero products.